 - selected suitable accounting policies and then applied them consistently. - made judgements and estimates that were reasonable and prudent. - complied with the local authority Code.

-The Director of Corporate Services has also:
+The Chief Finance Officer has also:

-- kept proper accounting records that were up to date. - taken reasonable steps for the prevention and detection of fraud and other irregularities. - assessed the authorities ability to continue as a going concern, disclosing, as applicable matters relating to going concern
+- kept proper accounting records that were up to date. - taken reasonable steps for the prevention and detection of fraud and other irregularities.

 Chief Financial Officer Certificate